 As some readers with whom I maintain personal contact know, I broke my foot in the end of November.
 So I couldn’t maintain practically any activities, let alone naturist ones.
 I hope this week I will get rid of the plaster on my foot and will not need crutches anymore!
 Let’s see what the doctor says.

-We went from Ioannina, passing through picturesque mountainous landscapes, and camped at a small beach close to Syvota (Σύβοτα).
+and camped at a small beach close to Syvota (Σύβοτα).

 Like at most of the Greek beaches, you won’t see any signs for nudists there and when we arrived there in the late afternoon none was clothes-free.
 At night, however, when others left and the temperature was still very warm, there was no reason to remain clad.
 When I went for a night swim, something truly special happened: as I always swim in goggles (the only thing I like to wear while swimming ;-)), I could see that my body left thousands of tiny sparkling traces in the water – it looked like golden ‘stardust’ that fairies leave when they fly around, so I called myself an underwater fay.
 In Sweden there is an annual competition for water fairies who play different music instruments standing in the river.
 Then I think in Greece there should be the next stage of the competition: for water fairies dancing in the sea at night!
 Then spectators will have to submerge as well, but it is not a problem, since in August the average night temperature in Greece is warmer than the average day temperature in Sweden and the sea stays warm… Biological explanation for this phenomenon is that bioluminescent plankton, which is abundant in the Mediterranean in the late summer, responds to mechanical disturbance with glowing.